 Consolidated Transportation Bonds are limited obligations issued by the State Department of Transportation (the "Department"), the principal of which must be paid within 15 years from the date of issue, for highway, port, transit, rail, or aviation facilities or any combination of such facilities.
 Current law limits the outstanding aggregate principal amount of these bonds to \$2.6 billion.
-Current law also provides that the General Assembly may establish in the Budget for any fiscal year a maximum outstanding aggregate amount of these bonds as of June 30 of the fiscal year that is less than \$2.6 billion.
-For fiscal year 2012, the limit is \$1,889.0 million.
-At December 31, 2011, the principal amount of outstanding bonds was \$1,519.5 million.
+Current law also provides that the General Assembly may establish in the budget for any fiscal year a maximum outstanding aggregate amount of these bonds as of June 30 of the fiscal year that is less than \$2.6 billion.
+For fiscal year 2012, the limit was \$1,889.0 million.
+At March 31, 2012, the principal amount of outstanding bonds was \$1,491.0 million.
+In addition, on June 7, 2012, the Department issued \$115.0 million Consolidated Transportation Bonds - Series 2012 to support the Department's capital program.

 Debt service on Consolidated Transportation Bonds is payable from those portions of the excise tax on each gallon of motor vehicle fuel and the motor vehicle titling tax, sales and use tax on short-term vehicle rentals, and the corporate income tax as are credited to the Department after distribution to the General Fund and political subdivisions, plus all departmental operating revenues and receipts.
 Pursuant to the 2011 Act, the Department will no longer receive a portion of the State's general sales and use tax; however the Department's former share of that tax remains pledged to Consolidated Transportation Bonds issued prior to July 1, 2011.
-The holders of these bonds are not entitled to look to other sources for payment.
+The holders of the Consolidated Transportation Bonds are not entitled to look to other sources for payment.
 The Department has covenanted with the holders of outstanding Consolidated Transportation Bonds not to issue additional bonds unless certain revenue adequacy tests are met.

 Nontraditional Debt.
-The 2011 General Assembly established a maximum outstanding principal amount of \$627.8 million as of June 30, 2012, for all nontraditional debt of the Department.
+The 2011 General Assembly established a maximum outstanding principal amount of \$627.8 million as of June 30, 2012, for all nontraditional debt of the Department including \$35.0 million soley for the purpose of a proposed garage financing through MEDCO.
+The Department subsequently submitted to the Budget Committees justification to increase the maximum outstanding principal amount by \$300.0 million to \$927.8 million for the purpose of financing BWI Airport Facilities projects.
+The Budget Committees concurred with the Department's additional use of nontraditional debt.
 Nontraditional debt outstanding is defined as any debt instrument that is not a consolidated transportation bond or Grant Anticipation Revenue Vehicle ("GARVEE") Bond.
 Such debt includes, but is not limited to: certificates of participation (documented by conditional purchase agreements), debt backed by customer facility charges, passenger facility charges, or other revenues, and debt issued by Maryland Economic Development Corporation ("MEDCO") or any other third party on behalf of the Department.
-As of December 31, 2011, the Department's nontraditional debt outstanding was \$613.6 million.
-The limit of \$627.8 million includes \$35.0 million solely for the purpose of a proposed garage financing through MEDCO.
-Justification for increasing fiscal year 2012 nontraditional debt by \$300.0 million for the purpose of financing BWI Airport Facilities projects was submitted to the Budget Committees on December 28, 2011.
-See APPENDIX B - "SUPPLEMENTARY DEBT SCHEDULES - State Tax-Supported Lease and Conditional Purchase Financings" and " - Revenue and Enterprise Financings" for nontraditional debt of the Department.
+As of March 31, 2012, the Department's nontraditional debt outstanding was \$603.6 million.
+See

+APPENDIX B - "SUPPLEMENTARY DEBT SCHEDULES - State Tax-Supported Lease and Conditional Purchase Financings" and " - Revenue and Enterprise Financings" for nontraditional debt of the Department.